awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   You can work with Session Manager in the following ways:

   The **AWS Systems Manager console** includes access to all the Session Manager capabilities for both administrators and end users\.
-You can perform any task that's related to your sessions by using the Systems Manager console\.
+You can perform any task that is related to your sessions by using the Systems Manager console\.

   The Amazon EC2 console provides the ability for end users to connect to the EC2 instances for which they have been granted session permissions\.